chahally/django-library-project/README.md

 ## Personal Library (Django Project)

-A full-stack web application built with Django that allows users to manage a personal book collection.
+A full-stack web application built with Django, that allows users to manage a personal book collection.

 ## Features
 - Add books with title, author, and genre